2020 Egyptian Senate election: Background

+Egyptian businessmen who were involved in discussions for the final composition for the National Unified List for Egypt included Mohamed M. Abou El Enein, Gamal al-Garhi, Ahmed al-Sweidi, Ahmed Abu Hashima and Hisham Talaat Moustafa.
+It was decided that Abou El Enein and al-Sweidi would take on more public roles, while Moustafa's role was minimized because of his involvement in the murder of Suzanne Tamim.

+Dates

+Overseas voting for run-off rounds was completed on 7 September.
+In-country voting began on 9 September for 14 governorates, specifically, "Giza, Qalyubia, Port Said, Ismailia, Menofia, Kafr El Sheikh, Damietta, Beni Suef, Assiut, Sohag, Qena, Luxor, Aswan and Matrouh".

 Electoral system

 Originally upon its re-establishment, the body was to consist of at least 120 elected members and 60 appointed by the president.
-The House later fixed the numbers at 300 senators, with one third appointed by the president, one third directly elected in 27 single member constituencies coterminous with the Governorates under a two-round system, and the last third directly elected as well, under a closed party list system in four multi-member constituencies with a five percent threshold.
+The House later fixed the numbers at 300 senators, with one third appointed by the president, one third directly elected in 27 single member constituencies coterminous with the governorates under a two-round system, and the last third directly elected as well, under a closed party list system in four multi-member constituencies with a five percent threshold.

 The distribution of seats by province is as follows: